A non-custodial wallet for digital currency: design challenges and opportunities: Designing a non-custodial wallet

-We continued with our goal to develop our CBDC system from a human-centred approach by extending our participant reach; we invited a total of 22 participants to another workshop titled ‘Stories of Central Bank Digital Currency.’
-This workshop saw public sector, private sector, and academic organizations come together to engage in a multi-stakeholder evaluation of our CBDC system.
-The main goal of this workshop was to gather feedback on our CBDC system proposal, with a specific focus on human factors and end-user journeys.
+We continued with our goal to develop our digital currency system from a human-centred approach by extending our participant reach; we invited a total of 22 participants to another workshop titled ‘Stories of Central Bank Digital Currency.’
+This workshop saw public sector, private sector, and academic organizations come together to engage in a multi-stakeholder evaluation of our digital currency system.
+Participants included academic faculty members and students with research experience in computer science, mathematics, finance, management, and design; government experts from different groups within a central bank and financial regulators; and a variety of industry participants including global-scale financial technology infrastructure providers, a multi-national investment bank, technology consulting firms, digital currency firms, start-up technology businesses, standards development organisations, and well-known financial industry associations.
+The main goal of this workshop was to gather feedback on our digital currency system proposal, with a specific focus on human factors and end-user journeys.
 We gathered user requirements for devices or interfaces that would allow end-users to interact with the system.
 As with the first set of workshops, an overall goal of identifying potential directions for the future development of the system was also central to this workshop, which was broken into two stages, ‘Mapping present-day transaction journeys’ and ‘Provotypes to elicit user insights and critique'.

 Overall, the workshop centred on the theme of storytelling and narrative design.
 Storytelling more broadly has proven to be an essential tool in design, facilitating an understanding of how technology can support self-reflection around intense experiences such as grief~\cite{ataguba2018towards} and how stories can be conveyed through emerging technological mediums like virtual reality~\cite{ye2016storytelling}.
-It can also serve as a valuable instrument for comprehending and engaging individuals in existing socio-technical systems, like empowering youth to have a voice in the design of their environments~\cite{poplin2017engaging}.
-The workshops consisted of presentations and participatory activities that utilised storytelling to discuss the topics of cash, CBDC, and the ongoing work of the project.
+Storytelling can also serve as a valuable instrument for comprehending and engaging individuals in existing socio-technical systems, like empowering youth to have a voice in the design of their environments~\cite{poplin2017engaging}.
+The workshops consisted of presentations and participatory activities that utilised storytelling to discuss the topics of cash, digital currency, and the ongoing work of the project.